Confederate emblem remains on Mississippi flag as bills die

-Mississippi legislative committees are again killing bills to either remove the Confederate battle emblem from the state flag or require universities to fly the state banner.
+Mississippi lawmakers are again killing bills to remove the Confederate battle emblem from the last flag in the U.S. to display it.

-Mississippi has used the flag since 1894.
-It's the last state banner featuring the Confederate emblem that critics say is racist and supporters say is a symbol of history.
+But they also rejected measures that would force universities opposed to the emblem to fly the banner.

-All eight Mississippi public universities and several cities and counties have stopped flying the flag.
-Many removed it after June 2015, when a white supremacist killed nine black worshippers in a South Carolina church.
+The emblem — a red field topped by a blue tilted cross and dotted by 13 white stars — has appeared on Mississippi's flag since 1894.
+Critics say it's racist; those who oppose removing it say it's a historic symbol.

 Sign Up and Save